collivier/katacoda-scenarios/xtestingci/firstci/deployment.md

-XtestingCI only asks for an Ansible playbook which is mostly the test case list you want to execute (docker and test case names).
+XtestingCI only asks for an Ansible playbook which is mostly the test case list you want to execute (Docker and test case names).
 It could be any test case leveraging Xtesting such as the ones offered by OPNFV Functest, the collection of state-of-the-art virtual infrastructure test suites.